 Empowered Women Empower Women

 Enter any given travel industry networking event and there’s one sure conclusion you’ll come to with a quick glance around the room; this is a business dominated by women.
 Particularly within the SmartFlyer network where 9 out of every 10 travel advisors are mothers, sisters, daughters, aunts, nieces and ultimately, business owners, there lies a great responsibility to empower one another to reach higher.
-On this global day created to honor the social, economic, cultural and political achievements of women, join our tribe in celebrating the collective.

 With the vast majority of our team having worked outside the hospitality space prior to becoming a travel advisor, being a self-starter is critical to navigating the initially unfamiliar waters.
 Traveling to new destinations, meeting with hoteliers and honing business acumen are each vital components in pivoting to this career.
 But, it’s leaning into our peers that facilitates even deeper learning, evidenced by the overwhelming volume of information exchange amongst our 175+ travel advisors around the world on any given day.
 Kansas City-based travel agent Corey Nussbaum shares, “I have never been a part of a working community that is so willing to help one another.
 I truly could not do this job without my colleagues’ knowledge, expertise and willingness to offer advice.
 Being part of this group of women makes me a better travel advisor for my clients.”